robert/gameboy-doctor/README.md

 All of the values between `A` and `PC` are the hex-encoded values of the corresponding registers.
 The final value (`PCMEM`) is the 4 bytes stored in the memory locations near `PC` (ie. the values at `pc,pc+1,pc+2,pc+3`).

-1. Run your emulator and create a log file.
+Run your emulator and create a log file.
 You can kill the program at any point - Gameboy Doctor will tell you if your log file is correct but ends before the test ROM has finished.
-If you pass the test then your emulator will display the word "Passed" on the LCD, and write the bytes for the word "Passed" to [the serial output](TODO)
+If you pass the test then your emulator will display the word "Passed" on the LCD, and write the bytes for the word "Passed" to [the serial output](https://gbdev.io/pandocs/Serial_Data_Transfer_%28Link_Cable%29.html).
+However, you don't need to pass or even finish the tests in order to use Gameboy Doctor.

+### 4. Feed your logfile to Gameboy Doctor

-1. Once you have your logfile, feed it into Gameboy Doctor like so:
+Once you have your logfile, feed it into Gameboy Doctor like so:

 ```
 ./gameboy-doctor /path/to/your/logfile $ROM_TYPE $ROM_NUMBER